 Herbs have a wide variety of uses in cooking.
 When they are used correctly, herbs have the power to make even the most boring recipes taste sophisticated and exciting.
-In addition to that, you may be surprised to know that the large majority of herbs commonly used in cooking also boast an array of health benefits.
-Herbs are powerhouses that can bring flavor, health, and longevity to the table alongside the foods that you’re eating.
+In addition to that, you may be surprised to know that the large majority of herbs commonly used in cooking may also boast an array of health benefits.

 The History of Using Herbs in Cooking